profound-labs/prophecy/README.md

 Book boilerplate to generate books as EPUB, MOBI, and PDF from simple Markdown text files.
 Or from HTML.
 Or from LaTeX.
 Or mixed.

-Repeating, fixing, improving page layout, CSS typography, the format standards, TOC `<navPoint>`s, `<manifest>`, `<guide>` -- is the litany of pain.
+Page layout, CSS typography, the format standards, TOC navPoints, manifest, guide -- is the litany of pain.

-Sounds like the machine should be doing this, and we just go and meditate on peace.
+Sounds like the machine should be doing this, and we can just go and meditate on peace.

 ## Let's see that